esjacobs/esjacobs.github.io/_posts/2018-07-25-EvanProject2Model1of3toblog.md

+---
+layout: post
-# Ames Housing Data and House Price Prediction
+title: Ames Housing Data and House Price Prediction
+date: 2017-05-19
+published: true
+categories: projects
+tags:
+---
 Hi and welcome to my blog.
 This is my first real entry, and it basically entails a project I did in my data science bootcamp at General Assembly.
 This particular post will be heavy in the coding department and light in the writing department, but will give you a little glimpse into how I was thinking early on in the program.
 So, without further ado…

 First we start off by importing anything and everything that might be helpful here.